k3s-io/k3s/docs/release/kubernetes-upgrade.md

 The resulting run can be viewed here:
 [k3s-io/k3s Drone Dashboard](https://drone-publish.k3s.io/k3s-io/k3s)

-It may be necessary to open a new release candidate to accommodate changes in dependencies, such as modifications in https://github.com/k3s-io/k3s-upgrade.
-To do this, simply repeat the previous process but open it as, for example, `v1.27.4-rc2+k3s1`.
+It may be necessary to create a new release candidate to accommodate changes in dependencies such as modifications in https://github.com/k3s-io/k3s-upgrade.
+To do this, repeat the previous process for tagging and increment the rc version.

 # Create GA Release Candidate
 Once QA has verified that the RC is good (or that any fixes have been added in follow up release candidates), it is time for the general release.